kachick/chawan/README.md

 ## FAQ

+### I can't select/copy text with my mouse?

+Your options are:

+* Use `v` (and copy with `y`).
+Drawback: requires keyboard
+* Hold down the shift key while selecting.
+Drawback: can only select text currently on the screen
+* Disable mouse support (`input.use-mouse = false` in config.toml).
+Drawback:
+  see above (plus now you can't use the mouse to move on the screen)

-### Why does Chawan use strange/incorrect/ugly colors?
+### Why do I get strange/incorrect/ugly colors?

 Chawan's display capabilities depend on what your terminal reports.
 In
 particular:

-* if it does not respond to querying XTGETTCAP, and the `$COLORTERM` environment variable is not set, then Chawan falls back to ANSI colors
+* if the `$COLORTERM` variable is not set, then it may fall back to 8-bit or ANSI colors
 * if it does not respond to querying the background color, then Chawan's color contrast correction will likely malfunction